American Federation of Television and Radio Artists: Television years

-Due to a jurisdiction dispute over television performers, the Associated Actors and Artistes of America created the Television Authority on April 16, 1950, which negotiated the first network television contract in December.
+On 16 April 1950, due to a jurisdiction dispute over television performers, several unions in the entertainment industry including Chorus Equity, the American Guild of Variety Artists, the Associated Actors and Artistes of America, the American Guild of Musical Artists, and Actors' Equity Association formed the Television Authority (TVA), which negotiated the first network television contract in December.

+By April 23, 1951, six Los Angeles TV stations signed contracts certifying Television Authority as their performers' sole union representative.

 In 1951, the goal of a resolution from the 1947 National Convention was finally realized as AFRA negotiated the first Phonograph Recording Code for singers with the major recording labels.

 On September 17, 1952, the Television Authority and AFRA merged to create a new union: the American Federation of Television and Radio Artists.
 George Heller was the first head of AFTRA, which had nearly 10,000 members.
 In 1954, AFTRA negotiated the AFTRA Pension and Welfare Plan (later became the AFTRA Health and Retirement Funds) which stood as the industry's first benefit package and was negotiated into other agreements.

 In 1956, early television agreements had been based on live performances, but by the mid-1950s, videotape improved to the point where programs could be broadcast repeatedly.
 AFTRA members negotiated the first-ever formula for payments for replay of performances, which became the basis for residuals and syndication throughout the television industry.
 In 1960, AFTRA and Screen Actors Guild members conducted first joint negotiations on television commercials.

 In 1967, AFTRA members called the union’s first national strike on March 29, 1967, after negotiations broke down over staff announcer contracts at owned-and-operated stations in New York, Chicago, and Los Angeles and over first-time contracts for “Newsmen” at networks and owned-and-operated stations.
 Since AFTRA adhered to a bargaining principle that no general agreement exists until all Codes and Contracts are acceptable, the 13-day strike involved all 18,000 members in more than 100 locations across the country.
-Agreement was reached on the outstanding issues at 8:05 pm, EST, on Monday, April 10, 1967—just in time to allow broadcast of the annual Academy Awards program live from the Santa Monica Auditorium.
+Agreement was reached on the outstanding issues at 8:05 p.m., EST, on Monday, April 10, 1967—just in time to allow broadcast of the annual Academy Awards program live from the Santa Monica Auditorium.

-In 1974, a challenge by William F. Buckley to AFTRA’s union shop agreements for news broadcasters failed as the U.S. Supreme Court declined to review the case.
+In 1974, a challenge by William F. Buckley to AFTRA's union shop agreements for news broadcasters failed as the US Supreme Court declined to review the case.
 AFTRA and SAG members jointly negotiated the contract covering primetime dramatic programming on the major television networks for the first time.

 In 1978, in only the second national strike in AFTRA’s history, AFTRA and SAG members struck the advertising agencies and national advertisers over the jointly negotiated Commercials Contracts.